Double phase obstacle problems with multivalued convection and mixed boundary value conditions: Convergence analysis

 \section{Convergence analysis}

-The section is devoted to explore a critical convergence result for elliptic obstacle problem, problem \eqref{eqn1}.
-More precisely, by applying a penalty technique, we are going to introduce a family of elliptic approximating problems without constraints associated with problem \eqref{eqn1}.
-Then, a convergence theorem is established which shows that the solution set $\mathcal S$ can be approximated by the solution sets of approximating problems, denoted by $\{\mathcal S_n\}_{n\in\N}$, in the sense of Kuratowski.
+The problems with different constraints (for example, problems with obstacle effect) lead to various difficulties in numerical analysis and the study of regularity of solutions.
+In order to bypass and overcome these difficulties, some appropriate and useful approximating methods have been introduced and developed.
+Among these, penalty method as a powerful and useful approach has been widely applied to study problems with obstacle constraints.
+Based on this motivation, the section is devoted to apply a penalty for introducing a family of elliptic approximating problems without obstacle constraints associated with problem \eqref{eqn1}, and to establish a critical convergence theorem which shows that the solution set $\mathcal S$ can be approximated by the solution sets of approximating problems, denoted by $\{\mathcal S_n\}_{n\in\N}$, in the sense of Kuratowski.
+This convergence theorem will help for numerical analysis and stability research to double phase problems with obstacle constraints.

 In what follows, we assume that $\{\rho_n\}_{n\in\N}$ is a sequence with $\rho_n>0$ for each $n\in\mathbb N$ such that $\rho_n\to 0$.
 Let us introduce a penalty operator $B\colon L^{q_1}(\Omega)\to L^{q_1'}(\Omega)$ associated to the set $K$ defined by